crazyn2/IAE-LSTM-KL_codes/README.md

-# PyTorch Implementation of Deep SVDD
+# PyTorch Implementation of IAE-LSTM-KL
-This repository provides a [PyTorch](https://pytorch.org/) implementation of the *IAE-LSTM-KL* method presented in our IEEE TIM 2024 paper "mproved AutoEncoder with LSTM Module and KL Divergence for Anomaly Detection".
+This repository provides a [PyTorch](https://pytorch.org/) implementation of the *IAE-LSTM-KL* method presented in our IEEE TIM 2024 paper "Improved AutoEncoder with LSTM Module and KL Divergence for Anomaly Detection".

 ## Citation and Contact
-You find a PDF of the Deep One-Class Classification ICML 2018 paper at [https://ieeexplore.ieee.org/document/10680570](https://ieeexplore.ieee.org/document/10680570).
+You find a PDF of the "Improved AutoEncoder with LSTM Module and KL Divergence for Anomaly Detection" IEEE TIM 2024 paper at [https://ieeexplore.ieee.org/document/10680570](https://ieeexplore.ieee.org/document/10680570).

 If you use our work, please also cite the paper: